 As with any life-stage decision, considering all of the options and being as informed as possible will ensure the best outcome relative to having children.
-With the numerous considerations of parenthood imminent for many, LGBT couples are no exception, and as with any educational process, the answers you get are only as good as the questions you ask.
+With the numerous considerations of parenthood imminent for many, LGBT couples are no exception, and the answers you get are only as good as the questions you ask.

-With the prospect of parenthood on the horizon, LGBT couples should consider their many options in exploring alternative parenting possibilities, from conception through arrival, and beyond.
+With the prospect of parenthood on the horizon, it will be increasingly important for LGBT couples to consider their many options in exploring alternative parenting possibilities.